robwco/workshop-marketing/index.md

 <div class="spacer" style="height: 2em; display: table;"></div>

-## What if refreshing your inbox and waiting wasn't the only thing you could do when you ran out of work?
+## Refreshing your inbox and waiting isn't the only thing you can do when you run out of work.

-If you woke up every day with a dozen great clients looking for your help, what would it mean to the profitability of your business?
+What if you woke up every day with a dozen great clients looking for your help, what would it mean to the profitability of your business?

 Would your revenue double?
 Would it turn your on-the-side freelancing into your full-time six-figure consultancy?
-If, overnight, you got the best opportunities automatically instead?
+If, overnight, you got the best opportunities automatically instead of sitting and waiting by your phone.

 Or if you could simply reply to people and projects you were excited to work for, straight from your inbox?